stochasticHydroTools/DoublyPeriodicStokes/README.md

 For the GPU interface, if the torque-related arguments are ommited, the computations related to them are skipped entirely.
 For the CPU interface, the user must specify whether torques are involved with a boolean swith, like `has_torque=True`.

 The files `python_interface/dpstokesGPU.py` and `python_interface/dpstokesCPU.py` contain more info.

+The file `python_interface/common_interface_wrapper.py` is the joint CPU-GPU interface.
+The file `python_interface/dpstokes_common.py` is an example of using the joint interface.